cybercongress/prompting/contrib/CONTRIBUTING.md

 We welcome community contributions.
 Please make an issue or a PR if you encounter any issues or want to make suggested improvements.

 ## Communication Channels
-You can reach out to the SN1 team on the offical bittensor discord channel [here](https://discord.com/channels/799672011265015819/1161764867166961704).
+You can reach out to the SN1 team on the offical cybertensor discord channel [here]().

-> Please follow the Bittensor Subnet [style guide](./STYLE.md) regardless of your contribution type.
+> Please follow the Cybertensor Subnet [style guide](./STYLE.md) regardless of your contribution type.

 Here is a high-level summary:
 - Code consistency is crucial; adhere to established programming language conventions.